-The U.S. Department of State has announced that a treaty investor agreement has finally been signed between Israel and the United States.
+After years of discussions, the U.S. Department of State has announced that a treaty investor agreement has finally been signed between Israel and the United States that would allow Israeli citizens to access the US E2 visas and US citizens would be eligible for a reciprocal scheme in Israel.

 The E-2 Visa program for Israel is great news for Israeli companies and start-ups, which have had to resort in the past to H-1B skilled worker visas and L-1 intracompany transfer visas.
 The process for those visas has become more difficult.
 Additionally, the H-1B petitions have significantly outnumbered the H-1B visas available, and the L-1 requires one year of employment abroad before being transferred to the United States.
 The E-2 eliminates many of the hurdles found with other types of visas.